MohdTamimi1/MohdTamimi1/README.md

 - Mohammad AlTamimi
 - Software Developer
-- Java, Javascript, React, HTML, CSS, SQL
+- Java, Javascript, Node.Js, HTML, CSS, SQL

 <!---
 MohdTamimi1/MohdTamimi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.